The Anatomy of Laravel's tap() Function

 The function takes two arguments:

-1. A value, $value
+- A value,

-2. A callback function, $callback
+- A callback function,

 As you can see, inside the function’s body, the $value is passed as the argument to the callback function and after the invocation of $callback, the $value is returned from the tap() function.